Calculating Shard Rewards

 Each quest might have it’s own bonuses depending on what the quest is or what it requires, but for every quest you complete, earning shards is going to be the main source of rewards you will gain.
 This guide is for calculating the amount of shards you will be rewarded for each piece of work that is submitted.

-While everyone’s art style, and skill is different, we try our very best to fit a guideline that allows players of all ages and skill to be able to earn, play, and still enjoy doing so, while also rewarding those who put more effort and time into prompts, gain what they should.
+While everyone’s art style, and skill is different, we try our very best to fit a guideline that allows players of all ages and skill to be able to earn, play, and still enjoy doing so, while also rewarding those who put more effort and time into their Kyvalorian's adventures gain what they should.

 Scoring Visual Art